soso-song/loqal-discussion-website/README.md

 * Admin's sidebar
   * Option to go back to the admin's dashboard.
   * Option to go back to the regular dashboard.
-  * Options for jumping to bookmarks on admin's dashboard at list of reported users, list of reported questions, and list of reported answers.
+  * Options for jumping to bookmarks on admin's dashboard to the list of reported users, reported questions or reported answers.
   * Options to redirect to a page for posting new notices, to view past reports, or to look at all existing users, questions, answers or tags.

 ### Post Notice (`/admin/notice`)